flutter/website/animations/index.md

 shared element transitions between routes (pages) using the Hero widget.

 * [Shared Element Transitions](/animations/shared-element-transitions/)<br>
-  How to create two types of shared element transitions using Hero widgets: flying transitions, and radial expansion transitions.
+  How to create two types of shared element transitions using Hero
+  widgets:
+  * A transition where the shared (Hero) element simply flies from one page to another.
+  * A more complex transition where the Hero element's boundary changes shape, from a circle to a square, as its flight progresses.

 * [Flutter Gallery](https://github.com/flutter/flutter/tree/master/examples/flutter_gallery)<br>
 You can build the Gallery app yourself, or download it from the Play Store.
 The [Shrine](https://github.com/flutter/flutter/blob/master/examples/flutter_gallery/lib/demo/shrine_demo.dart)
 demo includes an example of a Hero animation.
-{% comment %}
-According to Hans, the demo in the Flutter Gallery that is called "Animation" isn't really an animation demo.
-It's more of a "scroll driven layout demo".
-{% endcomment %}

 * Also see the API documentation for the [Hero,](https://docs.flutter.io/flutter/widgets/Hero-class.html)